-- 1.2.1.2 The process evaluation map demonstrates how all the operational processes are integrated to ensure the rapid reconciliation and utilisation of data. - 1.2.1.3 The process evaluation map demonstrates the ability to integrate any outsourced services.
-(Indicate clearly any outsourced services) - 1.2.1.4 The applicant is able to provide an up-to-date organogram aligned to its business process map.
+- 1.2.1.1.
+The applicant is able to provide business process flow diagrams (high level) of all its current operational functions. - 1.2.1.2.
+The business process flow diagrams clearly illustrate how the operational functions are integrated to ensure the rapid reconciliation and utilisation of data. - 1.2.1.3.
+The applicant is able to provide an up-to-date organogram aligned to its business process flow diagrams, which clearly indicates roles and responsibilities.